-How to Get Your Green Card in the U.S.
+How to Apply for a Green Card in Austin, TX

 Before you can apply for a green card in the U.S., you must meet eligibility requirements.
 Outside of humanitarian programs, you have to fit into a category outlined by the Immigration and Nationality Act, or INA.
 Many people choose to work with an Austin immigration attorney to make the process simpler – that way, they don’t have to worry about which forms to file, how to fill them out, or where to file them; the attorney handles all of that.